mustafam300x/module_01_assignment/README.md

 - `git merge`: it merges the branch your working on the another branch
 - `git checkout`: it's used to switch between branches

+## My Unique Touch

+There are things that set me apart from others:

+- I am self-motivated and committed to become a software engineer
+- I built a game before and uploaded online
+- I'm an incredible fast learner
+- I'm also fluent in two languages

 ## Author

 Mustafa Mohamed